reframejs/reframe/docs/concepts.template.md

 (When you think about it, a config is an inversion of control.)

 Everything is a plugin.
-Other than the CLI, every single Reframe code is contained in a plugin.
+Other than the CLI, every single Reframe line of code is contained in a plugin.

-This means that you can change every part of Reframe by simply switching out plugins or by changing the global config.
+This means that you can change every part of Reframe by simply switching out plugins / by changing the global config.
-(In other words by modifying your `reframe.config.js`.)
+(By modifying your `reframe.config.js`.)

-For example, using another build tool other than webpack is simply a matter of remove the webpack plugin and adding `build()` and `getBuildInfo()` to the global config.
+For example, using another build tool other than webpack is simply a matter of removing the webpack plugin and adding two functions `build()` and `getBuildInfo()` to the global config.

 !INLINE ./top-link.md #concepts --hide-source-path